 Businesses and people will be attracted to Minnesota because of the lower costs and better care provided by the MHP.
 While attracting business will create additional jobs, Minnesota should not be responsible for paying the costs of people coming here for health care.
 The MHP Board is responsible for working with the federal government to ensure than Minnesotans do not pay for people moving here to get healthcare.

 The Minnesota Health Plan, with its lower costs and comprehensive coverage will attract businesses and individuals from other states.

-The MHP Board is required to work with the federal government to create standards to prevent an influx of people from other states and to get reimbursement from the other states or the federal government for people that do move here for health care.
+The MHP Board is required to work with the federal government to prevent an influx of people from other states and to get reimbursement from the other states or the federal government for people that do move here for health care.
 Minnesota is responsible for the health care of its own residents, and other states should be responsible for their own.
 If people from other states move here to get health care, those states should be held responsible for reimbursing those costs.

-Like every other major health reform proposal, the MHP would require waivers and authorization from the federal government to address this issue.
+Like every other major state health reform proposal, the MHP would require waivers and authorization from the federal government to address this issue.

 The MHP would attract businesses from other states because it would be less expensive to expand and grow here without the worry of finding health care coverage for employees.
-But this is not a problem, it’s an answer to a problem!
+But this is not a problem; it’s an answer to a problem!

 Will the Minnesota Health Plan cover undocumented immigrants?

 The immigration issue is a federal issue and must be resolved by Congress.
 Undocumented people currently receive health care in Minnesota and other states, but in the most expensive settings -- emergency rooms and hospitals.
 The MHP would provide care at an earlier, less costly stage.